thomasxnguy/docker-ethereum/README.md

 Provide a docker-compose allowing to quickly run a private Ethereum network as well as a monitoring dashboard for quick development.

-I use the official golang implementation [Geth](https://hub.docker.com/r/ethereum/client-go/) as a base image for the node.
+I used the official golang implementation [Geth](https://hub.docker.com/r/ethereum/client-go/) as a base image for the node.

 Genesis file has been generated using puppeth with POA(Proof of Authority) consensus engine.